Which Device Provides Electrical Energy To Run An Electric Circuit

 Which Device Provides Electrical Energy to Run an Electric Circuit?

-When you flip a switch and a light bulb glows, the unseen force that makes that happen is electrical energy.
-On the flip side, in any electric circuit, this energy must originate somewhere—a device that supplies a potential difference, or voltage, to drive electrons through the conductors.
-That said, the most common sources are batteries, generators, and electrical outlets powered by the grid.
-Understanding how each source works, their advantages, and their limitations helps you choose the right energy provider for every application—from simple flashlights to complex industrial machinery Less friction, more output..
+Every time you flip a switch and a light bulb glows, the unseen force that makes that happen is electrical energy.
+Plus, the most common sources are batteries, generators, and electrical outlets powered by the grid.
+In any electric circuit, this energy must originate somewhere—a device that supplies a potential difference, or voltage, to drive electrons through the conductors.
+Understanding how each source works, their advantages, and their limitations helps you choose the right energy provider for every application—from simple flashlights to complex industrial machinery.

 Introduction